DUBLIN, March 14, 2013 /PRNewswire/ --

 Many reports on individual technologies report bullish growth rates of 5%-20% for Academic, BioPharma and Applied market customers (and excluding in vitro diagnostics).
 While our analysis confirms that applied market might experience double digit growth for many technologies, current market size estimates for these customers do not support an overall market growth of 10% for the overall life science research tools sector.
 This is especially true in light of the current global economic slowdown (including in India and China) and continued sovereign-debt crisis in Europe.
 A review of public fillings and guidance from the top players in this space -as well as an analysis of the funding reality in Academia and BioPharma- confirms this outlook.

-This report evaluates which technologies are expected to capture and lose market share in this mid-single digit growth rate market.
+This report evaluates which technologies are expected to capture and loose market share in this mid-single digit growth rate market.
 In this second edition, we updated our analysis to reflect the most current market sales and trends in 5 broad segments:

 1) Pure genomics technologies: qPCR, next generation sequencing (NGS) / third generation sequencing (3GS), microarrays, PCR, CE sequencing, molecular biology tools, digital PCR;